ZakaHaceCosas/personaplus/core/DOCS.md

 ## What to expect from the other functions?

-There's `getSource()`, which returns a string with the URLs to all the sources of knowledge used to develop the function, write it's explanation, and so on.
-The string will look like this: `"https://website-one.gov and https://website-two.org`.
+There's `getSources()`, which returns a string array with all the URLs to all the sources of knowledge used to develop the function, write it's explanation, and so on.
+The array will look like this: `["https://website-one.gov", "https://website-two.org"]`.

 And then there's `getLastUpdated()`, which returns a string with the last time the function ITSELF was updated (using the DD/MM/YYYY format).